OUR CHURCH COMMUNITY:

 · St. Paul’s is part of the Diocese of Western Michigan, led by a bishop, and of the Anglican Communion of Churches, led by the Archbishop of Canterbury.

 · Our “board of directors” is called the Vestry.
 Members of the Vestry are elected by the congregation to direct the activities of the church in coordination with the Rector.

 · Our Sunday worship service begins at 11 AM.

 · Altar Guild members serve the church by preparing the altar for worship services on Sundays and at other occasional times.

 · An outreach committee serves the local community and the greater world by donating money and goods to those in need.

 · Other commissions of the parish in which members participate include education, building, fellowship, stewardship, worship, and healing ministry.

-· St. Paul’s Food Kitchen serves lunch and dinner on Tuesdays and is hosted by members of the church and members of other churches along with community volunteers.
+· St. Paul’s Food Kitchen dinner on Tuesdays and is hosted by members of the church and members of other churches along with community volunteers.

 · Refreshments and fellowship are offered every Sunday following the service.
 Please join us!